mjrgh/lwcloneu2/readme.md

 ## Changes vs. the original cithraidt version:

-* **Better compatibility with the manufacturer's DLL.**  cihraidt's original ledwiz.dll replacement faithfully implements the *documented* LedWiz API, but it has some slight differences in its ad hoc behavior compared to the manufacturer's version, such as the order of device enumeration.
-Some third-party pin cab software that uses the LedWiz interface happens to be sensitive to some of these details.
-Strictly speaking, that kind of dependency on unspecified behavior is a bug in the third-party software, but the software in question is closed source, and the people who wrote it don't care and aren't going to fix it, so it's up to us to smooth things over.
+* **Better compatibility with the manufacturer's DLL.** cihraidt's original LedWiz.dll replacement faithfully implements the manufacturer's version as far as the official documentation goes, but it nonetheless has some slight differences in the actual ad hoc behavior, in a few areas that the official documentation leaves unspecified.
+For example, the order of device enumeration is different.
+Strictly speaking, cihraidt's version accomplished what it set out to do, of emulating the documented API, but as a practical matter, some extant third-party pin cab software happens to depend in subtle ways on the exact ad hoc behavior of the original DLL, and didn't work properly when confronted with cihraidt's version's slight differences.
+That kind of dependency on undocumented behavior is certainly a bug in the third-party software, but the software in question is closed source, and the people who wrote it don't care, and they're not going to fix it.
+So if we want that buggy old software to keep working with a replacement DLL, it's up to the new DLL to more perfectly replicate the original DLL's behavior.
+So this version has some fixes for the third-party software dependencies we've encountered so far, making it more widely compatible with the commonly used virtual pin cab software.
-So this version of the DLL emulates some of that known ad hoc behavior of the original manufacturer DLL more exactly than cithraidt's base version does, making it more widely compatible with more of the buggy software that people want to run.

 * **LedWiz hardware bug workaround.** The real LedWiz has a serious bug in its firmware related to USB message timing that makes it behave erratically when the PC sends USB commands too quickly.
 When DOF first became available, a lot of virtual pin cab users noticed that DOF frequently made their LedWiz fire outputs at random.
 This was long believed to be due to some inherent USB timing limitation, or a bug in the Windows USB driver, but after much investigation, it was definitively traced to a defect in the LedWiz itself, most likely in its firmware.
 When the LedWiz receives a new command too quickly after a prior one, the new command partially overwrites the old command in the LedWiz's internal memory, causing random port state changes due to the corrupted memory.
 To work around the bug, this version of the DLL automatically detects when it's talking to a genuine LedWiz, and automatically throttles USB traffic to that device to one command per 10ms.
-The throttling *isn't* applied to clones, since none of the clones suffer from the bug.
-So the DLL gives you the best of both: the real LedWiz won't glitch with this DLL, and other devices run at full speed.
+The throttling *isn't* applied to clones, since all of the clones work perfectly fine no matter how fast you throw commands at them.
+So this DLL gives you the optimal handling for whatever device you have: for a real LedWiz, it throttles the USB traffic to a safe rate where the LedWiz won't glitch, and for other devices, it runs commands at full speed, for minimum latency carrying out effects.

 * **Pinscape Controller compatibility.** The original manufacturer's DLL has a defect that makes it crash (due to an internal memory corruption)